rhyme-lang/rhyme-lang.github.io-v1/content/en/docs/getting-started/_index.md

 ---
 title: Getting Started
-description: What does your user need to know to try your project?
+description: Ready to try your project?
+Here's how to set things up and play around.
-categories: [Examples, Placeholders]
-tags: [test, docs]
 weight: 2
 ---